 Juice Is Not A Whole Food

 First and foremost, my main dietary goal is to eat whole foods or what I call “real food” (i.e. 5 or less whole ingredients).
 Did you know that when you drink juiced vegetables and fruits you are not eating the whole food?
 The first time I saw a juicer in action I was actually a little surprised when I saw all this stuff being spit out the side.
 It turns out that stuff is the pulp (basically the fiber) and not included in the juice you are about to drink!
 Now you could technically bake that pulp into a homemade baked good or something (and still consume it), but I am going to tell you right now I would never be “Betty Homemakerish” enough to keep up with something like that.
 Plus I felt like the kale, celery, cucumber, and other ingredients I purchased to make the juice could have nicely supplemented several meals for the whole family, when instead the juicer transformed these ingredients into 2 glasses (about 10 ounces each) of not very filling juice.Keep Reading

-So Hannah, the eldest of 6, teamed up with her mom and the two of them created Wild Mint which offers toxin-free and eco-friendly products that can help others take steps towards a healthier and sustainable lifestyle.
-Now married, Hannah says, “My husband and I have been changing our lifestyle in baby steps to become more toxin free, healthy and eco-friendly.
+So Hannah, the eldest of 6, teamed up with her mom and the two of them created LiveESP.com which offers toxin-free and eco-friendly products that can help others take steps towards a healthier and sustainable lifestyle.
+Now married Hannah says, “My husband and I have been changing our lifestyle in baby steps to become more toxin free, healthy and eco-friendly.
 The website is kind of like my timeline.”
-So she has moved from just kitchen items to also offering baby gear, toys, arts and crafts, bath and body (including nail polish) and more!Keep Reading
+So she has moved from just kitchen items to now baby gear, toys, arts and crafts, bath and body (including nail polish) and more!Keep Reading

 I’m thrilled to be guest posting for Lisa as nothing makes me happier than real food!

-I started Weelicious six years ago after the birth of my son when I couldn’t find any interesting homemade baby food recipes online or information on how to actually get kids to become great eaters from day one.
-Then as the baby food stage quickly disappeared I found myself in the abyss of wondering how to feed my toddler.
+I started Weelicious six years ago after the birth of my son when I couldn’t find interesting homemade baby food recipes online and information on how you actually get kids to become great eaters from day one.
+But as the baby food stage quickly disappeared I found myself in the abyss of wondering how to feed my toddler.
 Like many moms I was scared of him choking, needing an epi-pen if he tasted peanut butter, or not getting enough nutrition when feeding himself.Keep Reading

 One of my favorite oat-based breakfasts happens to be overnight oats.
 Overnight oats are rolled oats soaked in milk and yogurt for a substantial period of time so they become plump enough to eat.
 Although you can eat oats plain, they are a bit more appealing when “cooked” or soaked one way or another.Keep Reading